localdevices/pyorc/docs/index.rst

 .. note::

-   Acknowledgement: the development of **pyorc** has been funded partly by the World Meteorological Organisation, Rijkswaterstaat and in-kind contributions of `Rainbow Sensing <https://rainbowsensing.com>`_.
+   Acknowledgement: the development of **pyorc** has been funded partly by the World Meteorological Organisation, Rijkswaterstaat, the European Commission TEMBO Africa project, Grant Agreement No. 101086209 and in-kind contributions of `Rainbow Sensing <https://rainbowsensing.com>`_.

 .. toctree::
    :maxdepth: 1